 The parameter vector to be estimated is high-dimensional: $\theta = (W{12}, \dots, W{N,N-1}, \rho, \gamma, \beta)' \in \mathbb{R}^m$, where m = N (N-1) + 3 and W{ij} is the (i,j)-th element of the $N \times N$ social interactions matrix W_0 .
 To be clear, in a network with N individuals, there are N(N-1) potential interactions because individuals could interact with everyone else but herself (which would violate Assumption A1).
 As a consequence, even with a modest N, there are many more parameters to estimate and m is large.
 For example, a network with N=50 implies more than two thousand parameters to estimate.
 While we consider N (and thus m) is fixed, we still refer to θ as high-dimensional.
-OLS estimation requires $m \ll NT (\Rightarrow N \ll T)$, so many more time periods than individuals: a requirement often met in finance data sets (van Vliet, 2018) or in other fields (see, e.g., Section 4.2 in Rothenhäusler et al., 2015).
+OLS estimation requires $m \ll NT (\Rightarrow N \ll T)$, so many more time periods than individuals: a requirement often met in finance data sets (van Vliet, 2018) or in other fields (see, e.g., Section 4.2 in Rothenhäusler $et\ al.$, 2015).
 Instead, to estimate a large number of parameters with limited data we utilize high-dimensional estimation methods, that are the focus of a rapidly growing literature.
-However, the identification results presented in Section 2 apply more broadly and irrespective of the estimation procedure.

-Sparsity is a key assumption underlying all high-dimensional estimation techniques.
+Sparsity is a key assumption underlying many high-dimensional estimation techniques.
 In the context of social interactions, we say that W_0 is sparse if \tilde{m} , the number of non-zero elements of W_0 , is such that $\tilde{m} \ll NT$.
-The notion of sparsity thus depends on the number of of time periods: although N and m are fixed, \tilde{m} itself can grow with T. Sparsity corresponds to assuming that individuals influence or are influenced by a small number of others, relative to the overall size of the potential network and the time horizon in the data.
-As such, sparsity is typically not a binding constraint in social networks analysis.18
+The notion of sparsity thus depends on the number of time periods.
+Sparsity corresponds to assuming that individuals influence or are influenced by a small number of others, relative to the overall size of the potential network and the time horizon in the data.
+As such, sparsity is typically not a binding constraint in social networks analysis.25